MuhtasimTanmoy/notebook/Language/Erlang/Erlang.md

 ## Beam

 - BEAM is like Java’s JVM, but for Erlang
+- BEAM is a Stack-Based Byte-Code Virtual Machine
+    − BEAM is a register-based virtual machine.
+It has 1024 virtual registers that are used for holding temporary values and for passing arguments when calling functions.
+    - Variables that need to survive a function call are saved to the stack.
+    - BEAM is a threaded-code interpreter.
+Each instruction is word pointing directly to executable C-code, making instruction dispatching very fast.
 - Interface to outside world
     - NIC / Ports